Summer Reading Intervention Study

 - Brain imaging using magnetic resonance imaging (MRI)

 In between these baselines and follow-ups, we may also ask you and your child to complete activities at home.

 Magnetic resonance imaging (MRI) is a common imaging method that is widely used by scientists and doctors.
 Using a strong magnetic field, MRI allows scientists to study brain structure and brain activity.
 MRI does not use radiation.

 The Reading and Dyslexia Research Program has years of experience working with children at the MRI center.
 We make MRI visits child-friendly.
 Your child will have the chance to get acclimated with the MRI visit by using an MRI simulator that looks similar to the real MRI scanner and makes the same noises.
 At the end, they will receive a picture of their own brain!

 During the MRI session, your child will be asked to lie down still in an MRI scanner while completing tasks or watching movies.
 This study is not suited for children who are claustrophobic or have a hard time staying still.
 Your child must also be free of metal (including braces) throughout the whole study period from April/May 2021 – May/June 2022.
 We cannot run MRI sessions with children who have metal on or in them.

 Reading instruction will start sometime in June, and exact start dates will depend on your child’s school schedule.
 Your child must be able to commit to 8 consecutive weeks of reading instruction over the summer.
 By being a participant in this research study, your child will receive this instruction free of charge.
 Further scheduling details will be coordinated by the team at Lindamood-Bell Learning Centers.
 Please note that all reading instruction will happen online.

 Questions?
 Contact the Stanford RDRP research team at email@example.com

 Interested in this study?

 Sign up to join our participant pool and be considered for this study!
-A member of the research team will follow up with next steps.
+The research team will follow up with next steps.